From living in two popular destinations, Wade learns to loathe tourists. Then one of them finally reminds him why he moved there in the first place.

 As my writing career picked up, it was a blessing to be busy with work.
 However, I rarely (if ever) got to enjoy the beauty and fun of our new towns.
 And when I saw others blissfully experiencing them unencumbered by job obligations, it made me annoyed.

 So, one beautiful afternoon in Palm Springs, Gary found me working and said, “We’re done for the day.
 Change into a swimsuit.”

 We headed to a local hotel where we had purchased a rarely used membership to the gym and pool, pulled two lounge chairs up to the edge of the water and settled down to relax in the sun.

-I was perusing the drink menu and discussing some good news I’d received about my latest book, when a random woman approached to introduce herself.
-She said she’d overheard our conversation and bought me a drink to celebrate.
+I was perusing the drink menu and discussing some good news I’d received about my latest book.
+A random woman approached to introduce herself.
+She said she’d overheard our conversation and had bought me a drink to celebrate.
 When the pool boy returned, drink in hand, I thanked her and asked, “What’s in it?”

 “Don’t worry about it,” the stranger said, lowering her mammoth sunglasses to give me a wink.
 “That’s the whole point of being on vacation, isn’t it?
 To simply not worry for a little while.”

 I smiled, nodded and sipped the drink.
 It was strong, but I enjoyed it and ordered another.
-I hardly moved for the rest of the day.
+The rest of the day, I hardly moved.
 I stared at the stunning vista: the mountains hovering over the desert, the sun shimmering through the palms, the pool glistening like diamonds.

-Since then, Gary and I have made a pact: Each year — during the height of the tourist seasons in both Saugatuck and Palm Springs — we’ll set aside work and transform ourselves into tourists in our own backyards.
-We shop.
-We eat fudge.
-We shuffle around like The Walking Dead.
+Since then, Gary and I have made a pact.
+Each year — during the height of the tourist seasons in both Saugatuck and Palm Springs — we’ll set aside work and transform ourselves into tourists in our own backyards.
+We shop, eat fudge, and shuffle around like extras on The Walking Dead.